galaxyproject/training-material/topics/assembly/tutorials/vgp_genome_assembly/tutorial.md

 ![Merqury spectra-asm plot for the hap1/hap2 assemblies.](../../images/vgp_assembly/merqury_prialt_asm_prepurge.png "Merqury ASM plot.
 This plot tracks the multiplicity of each k-mer found in the Hi-Fi read set and colors it according to which assemblies contain those k-mers.
 This can tell you which k-mers are found in only one assembly or shared between them."){:width="65%"}

-For an idea of what a properly phased spectra-asm plot would look like, **please click over to the Hi-C phasing version of this tutorial to see how the spectra-asm plot would look if there was proper phasing**.
+For an idea of what a properly phased spectra-asm plot would look like, **please click over to the Hi-C phasing version of this tutorial**.
 A properly phased spectra-asm plot should have a large green peak centered around the point of diploid coverage (here ~50X), and the two assembly-specific peaks should be centered around the point of haploid coverage (here ~25X) and resembling each other in size.

 The spectra-asm plot we have for our primary & alternate assemblies here does not resemble one that is properly phased.
 There is a peak of green (shared) *k*-mers around diploid coverage, indicating that some homozygous regions have been properly split between the primary and alternate assemblies; however, there is still a large red peak of primary-assembly-only *k*-mers at that coverage value, too, which means that some homozygous regions are being represented twice in the primary assembly, instead of once in the primary and once in the alternate.
 Additionally, for the haploid peaks, the primary-only peak (in red) is much larger than the alternate-only peak (in blue), indicating that a lot of heterozygous regions might have both their alternate alleles represented in the primary assembly, which is false duplication.